daBONDi/ansible-win-devenv/README.md

 Build a Virtual Development Enviroment for Ansible Windows Module Development

-Creates a Ubuntu 16.x Box with DNS Masq pointing to the Windows Domaincontroler on the desired Activedirectory Domain and mounting the Ansible Source in it, so all dns lookups for the Activedirectory Domain works also on the ansidev box
+Creates a Ubuntu 16.x Box with DNS Masq pointing to the Windows Domaincontroler on the desired Activedirectory Domain and mounting the Ansible Source in it, so all dns lookups for the Activedirectory Domain works also on the ansidev box.

+Allow to Spinup more Windows Boxes in the Enviroment for Debugging some usecases(See **Define needed Windows Servers here** in Vagrant File).

 **Also automatic Source the env-setup Script and cd into shared playbook directory on vagrant ssh ansidev!**